kubeflow/community/proposals/913-components-repo/README.md

 └── pyproject.toml (core package)
 ```

-#### Core (`components/` and `pipelines/`)
+#### `components/` and `pipelines/`

 - Owned and maintained by the Kubeflow community.
 - Each category directory hosts one component/pipeline per subdirectory.
 - Every asset must include `component.py` or `pipeline.py`, `metadata.yaml`, `README.md`, `OWNERS`, and optional
   supporting files.
 The `OWNERS` file empowers the owning team to review changes, update metadata, and manage lifecycle
   tasks without central gatekeeping.
+- Initial contributions must be approved by the Pipelines Working Group before landing to ensure they align with catalog
+  expectations and support commitments.
+- Approvers listed in an asset's `OWNERS` file must be Kubeflow community members; external contributors can be added as
+  reviewers but may not hold approver permissions.
-- Optional internal unit tests must live under a `tests/` subdirectory to avoid clutter.
+- Optional internal unit tests must live under a `tests/` subdirectory in the component or pipeline directory to avoid
-- Core ownership implies Kubeflow release alignment and adherence to community support expectations.
+  clutter.
-- If a core component uses a custom container base image, a `Dockerfile` must be colocated in that component's
+- If a component uses a custom container base image, a `Dockerfile` must be colocated in that component's directory.
-  directory.
-GitHub workflows build these images on pull requests for validation (images are not pushed), and on pushes
+  GitHub workflows build these images on pull requests for validation (images are not pushed), and on pushes to branches
-  to branches and tags the images are built and pushed to the `ghcr.io/kubeflow` organization.
+  and tags the images are built and pushed to the `ghcr.io/kubeflow` organization.

 ##### Components vs Pipelines